GlitchedLeo/GlitchedLeo/README.md

 ### Welcome to my profile!👋

 👋Hi!
-I am Leandro, a curious and adaptable Junior Software Developer based on Leicester, UK, really interested on robotic and programming.
+I am Leandro, a curious and adaptable Junior Developer based on Leicester, UK, really interested on robotic and programming.
 My interest came from when I was a child.
 I am eager to learn.
 Basic knowledge on many programming languages.
 Open to new opportunities where I can use my skills and learn new ones.

 ### Technical Skills